MuriloBertelli/algoritmos-probabilisticos/README.md

 Forecasts and suggested games do not provide any guarantee of financial gain or lottery winnings.

 Some input datasets (spreadsheets/CSVs) may be partially truncated to avoid versioning sensitive or heavy files.

-Use this repository as a learning toolkit for probabilistic algorithms, experimentation and visualization.